 Adidas Element Athletic size and fit

 On the narrower side of medium is the fit of the Adidas Element.
 This favors those with narrow to medium feet as the fit is snug from the back to the rear with just enough wiggle room for the toes to splay.
 Medium is the offered width of this shoe.
 Sizing is fairly standard in the men’s 6 to 15 and women’s 4 to 11.

 Adidas keeps on using an outsole that generally resembles the configuration of the StretchWeb design.
+The same outsole technology is found in the popular Adidas Pure Boost.
 The rubber in the outsole is a little elastic and is covered mostly with durable carbon rubber for enhanced durability.
 Giving the shoe a natural running element are the numerous vertical flex grooves that stretch from the heel to the forefoot.

 The SuperCloud, which is made of lightweight EVA, offers plush cushioning.
 It is a bit softer than some of Adidas’ midsole foams and the main reason why the run is very comfortable.
 Since it covers the entire midsole, the SuperCloud helps with the transition from the rear to the forefoot.

-The upper uses an Air Mesh all throughout the shoe for an exceptionally breathable ride.
+The upper uses an Air Mesh all throughout this road running shoe for an exceptionally breathable ride.
 Providing structure and secure midfoot hold are the 3 Stripes Logo that is made of rubber.
 These are carefully welded into the sides to lessen the risks of irritation in the interior.
 A leather-like overlay in the heel, midfoot, and forefoot gives all-around security and durability.